OData/AspNetCoreOData/docs/designs/Enable.MinimalApi.md

 #### IODataQueryEndpointFilter

 The below design is based on the standard endpoint filter.
-We will create a new interface as below:
+We create a new interface as below:
 ```C#
 public interface IODataQueryEndpointFilter : IEndpointFilter
 {